How to Enable Microsoft Product Updates in Windows 11

 Why should you update your software?

-Programs like Microsoft Office or other tools need regular updates to fix bugs and close security holes.
-When you turn on updates for these products, Windows handles the work for you.
+Software like Microsoft Office and other system tools require regular updates to fix bugs and close security holes.
+When you enable updates for these products, Windows handles the work for you.
 This keeps your computer running smoothly and protects your data from threats.

 What happens when you enable this?